Omaha, Nebraska: Sports

 Union Omaha, a professional minor league soccer team, is a member of USL League One and began play in the 2020 season.
 Their home games are played at Werner Park, which it shares with the Storm Chasers.
 The team, nicknamed the Owls, won the league championship in 2021.
 Union then made a deep run to the quarterfinals of the 2022 U.S. Open Cup, defeating two Major League Soccer teams in the process.
 The team announced plans in 2024 to build a 7,000-seat soccer-specific stadium near Downtown Omaha.

 The Creighton University Bluejays compete in a number of NCAA Division I sports as members of the Big East Conference.
 The Bluejays play baseball at Charles Schwab Field, soccer at Morrison Stadium, and basketball at the 18,000 seat CHI Health Center Omaha.
 The Jays annually rank in the top 15 in attendance each year, averaging more than 16,000 people per game.

 The Omaha Mavericks, representing the University of Nebraska Omaha (UNO), also play basketball, baseball and soccer in NCAA Division I as members of The Summit League.
 The UNO men's ice hockey team plays in the National Collegiate Hockey Conference.
+The Mavericks play in the on-campus Baxter Arena.

-Ice hockey is a popular spectator sport in Omaha.
+Ice hockey is another popular spectator sport in Omaha.
 The Omaha Lancers, a United States Hockey League team, play at the Ralston Arena.
-The Omaha Mavericks play in the on-campus Baxter Arena.

 Omaha was home to an expansion team, the Nighthawks, in the United Football League from 2010 to 2011.
 The Omaha Beef indoor football team played at the Omaha Civic Auditorium until 2012 when they moved to the new Ralston Arena.

 Omaha was a notable cadence term of Pro Football Hall of Fame quarterback Peyton Manning during his 18-year playing career used to indicate a change of playcall.
 In 2021, he launched Omaha Productions.

-The Kansas City-Omaha Kings, an NBA franchise, played in both cities from 1972 to 1978, before decamping solely to Kansas City until 1985, when the team moved to its current home of Sacramento.
+The Kansas City-Omaha Kings, an NBA franchise, played in both cities from 1972 to 1978, before decamping solely to Kansas City until 1985, when the team moved to its current home of Sacramento, California.